-Soft, homemade flour tortillas are so incredibly easy to make that you'll have no excuse but to mix, roll, and pan-fry your own!
-Make them any size you like, from thick street taco-style tortillas to extra-large burrito wraps!
-Be sure to make extras too as these tasty tortillas are so popular that you'll be inspired to make wraps, quesadillas, and much more!
+Soft, homemade flour tortillas are so incredibly easy to make that you'll have no excuse but to mix, roll, and pan-fry your own.
+Make them any size, from thick street taco-style tortillas to extra-large burrito wraps.
+Be sure to make extras, too, as these tasty tortillas are so popular that you'll be inspired to make wraps, quesadillas, and much more.

 Jump to:

-If you love your Mexican dishes and family taco nights as much as we do, you will love adding this homemade flour tortilla recipe to any Mexican-themed dinners (and they will be in demand)!
+If you love your Mexican dishes and family taco nights as much as we do, you will love adding this homemade flour tortilla recipe to any Mexican-themed dinner.

 🥘 Ingredients